Understanding FEMA Flood Zones

 Understanding flood zones is essential for anyone purchasing real estate.
 A property's flood zone designation can significantly impact your total cost of ownership, your ability to obtain financing, and the long-term value of your investment.
 Here are the key ways flood zones affect the home buying process:

-- Insurance Costs: Properties in high-risk flood zones (A and V zones) require flood insurance, which can cost hundreds to thousands of dollars annually depending on the structure's elevation relative to the BFE, the flood zone, the building's construction type, and the amount of coverage.
+- Properties in high-risk flood zones (A and V zones) require flood insurance, which can cost hundreds to thousands of dollars annually depending on the structure's elevation relative to the BFE, the flood zone, the building's construction type, and the amount of coverage.
 Under FEMA's Risk Rating 2.0 methodology, premiums are now based on individual property risk factors rather than solely on zone designations.

 How Flood Zones Affect Insurance Requirements